-Subsequent to June 30, 2016, the College has taken numerous steps to work toward eliminating the net asset deficit.
+The College has taken numerous steps to work toward eliminating the net asset deficit.
 In an effort to reduce operating costs, the College has reduced the personnel services budget by eliminating most extra-help positions and not filling vacancies in certain full-time positions.
-Additional policies have been implemented to monitor purchases.
-Specifically, purchasing card access had been reduced from thirty-three cardholders to ten and all purchases require approval by the Chief Financial Officer and/or the Director of Purchasing.
-Non-essential travel, as well as, several vendor contracts has been eliminated.
-The College's Facilities Master Plan, which provides valuable information with regard to efficient use of facilities going forward, was finalized and appropriate action has been taken to implement the plan.
-The College has also reduced the number of properties leased by eliminating two operating lease agreements.
-Additionally, the College has approved and implemented Strategic and Master Plans which clearly highlight strategies and initiatives to recruit, serve, and retain students.
+Additional policies have been implemented to monitor purchases and all purchases require approval by the Chief Financial Officer and/or the Director of Purchasing.
+Only essential travel is being authorized.
+The College has reduced the square footage of one lease and one property is in the process of being eliminated.
+The College is implementing the Strategic and Master Plans which clearly highlight strategies and initiatives to recruit, serve, and retain students.